QuantVI/rsk_dash_int_ana/readme.md

     - Name Association: What top 5 jobs do people with your name usually have?
       - that job can be ranked, and put into an estimate salary range using sites like this
       - the estimated salary can be a proxy for "luck in life", and be a favorable factor in lending
-      - I thikn LinkedIn has an API
+      - I think LinkedIn has an API
   - With a true API, scraping, and csv download, we've covered "integration"
   - However, we should integrated, or build to integrate to 2 true APIs at least
     - in  the first pass version, this can be skipped or done csv/extract style
   - This is a good place to make a database decision, and it combines with the Part-A "UACC" stuff.
     - should we stick with SQLite since it can be made on-the-fly and saved to disk?
     - Also with SQLite we don't need the SQL GU front-end, so no need for MySQL
-    - Can Python made postgreSQL compliant db files?
+    - Can Python made PostgreSQL compliant db files?
-      - go chance to learn PostrgeSQL variant.
+      - go chance to learn PostgreSQL variant.
 Does it have windowing functions?
-    - ElasticSearch: How hard would t be to reate an ES-compliant database?
+    - ElasticSearch: How hard would t be to relate an ES-compliant database?
       - what would we be searching in the first place?
       - should the user profiles live here?
 It is JSON.
-Easy diplay, and compatibility with a web front-end
+Easy diwplay, and compatibility with a web front-end
       - How does Github render raw JSON?
   - We're going to need an object model and schema setup.
-    - What information shoud objects hold?
+    - What information should objects hold?
     - What are our main objects?
-    - How should the detaled information be split?
+    - How should the detailed information be split?
     - Star-schema?
   - Can you push to database by making changes in the front-end?
   - Dataflow:
     - what is the order of operations for data entering the system?
     - Are the transformations?
     - Does ingestion + transformation = pipeline?
-    - Which systems shuold be upstream or downtream?
+    - Which systems should be upstream or downstream?
     - **UNDO** !
-There needs to be a way to backout changes at various object and hierarchy levels.
+There needs to be a way to back-out changes at various object and hierarchy levels.
-    - In addiotn to an object model and a database schema, we need an ENTITY?? model.
+    - In addition to an object model and a database schema, we need an ENTITY?? model.
       - our major systems or "services" will have names, and need to connect to each other in certain ways
       - uh oh don't microservice everything.
       - this requires a diagram
-    - Ingestion: We probably need a data ingestion queuing system ,like RabbitMQ or somethig similar and much simpler
+    - Ingestion: We probably need a data ingestion queuing system ,like RabbitMQ or something similar and much simpler
       - Does ingestion queue + ingestion order = data pipeline?
     - **Systems Analyst**
       - The system itself needs metrics, monitoring, data quality checks, and snapshots along the beginning to end of the flow of data